The Cyberpreparedness Unit logo

 6. Receive Committee Project Disposition

-The scoring criteria for the applications are included in the Maryland FFY2022 SLCGP Funding Guide – applicants should review the scoring criteria to understand how your applications will be scored by the Committee.
+The scoring criteria for the applications are included in the Maryland FFY2023 SLCGP Subrecipient Funding Guide – applicants should review the scoring criteria to understand how the Committee will score the applications.

 Unique Entity Identifier (UEI)